kurron/ansible-pull-bravo/README.md

 # Overview
 These are Ansible plays specific to a particual hardware layout.
-It will install MySQL, RabbitMQ and MongoDB into a single box.
+It will install Docker and Docker Compose into a single box.

 # Prerequisites
 * target box must be Ubuntu 14.04 server
 * `/dev/sdb` on the target box should exist and be 8GB in size
 * `/dev/sdc` on the target box should exist and be 8GB in size
-* `/dev/sdd` on the target box should exist and be 8GB in size

 # Building
 All the components of the environment live in repositories on the internet so there is nothing to build.